michaelpetersubc/TA-algorithm/README.md

 # **Description**

 This document contains the description of the files and the algorithm to compute the TA assignment.
-I use this algorithm once a year to to create Fall?Winter TA assignment in two Economics departments of the U of Toronto.
-The assignment involves approximately 50,000 hours, 180 TAs, and 350 course sections.
-There is another Summer assignment that is much smaller (10,000 hours, and around 60-70 TAs).
+It has been used to find a TA assignment for, approximately, 200 TAs, 300 courses, and 50,000 hours of work in total.

 ## 1. **Scripts**